New Law Extends COBRA Subsidy Benefits and Includes Important Notification Requirements

-The purpose of ARRA’s COBRA subsidy is to allow eligible employees (and their dependants) who lose health coverage due to an involuntary termination of employment to continue their coverage under COBRA (or applicable state continuation laws) by paying a reduced premium (35% of their premium), for up to nine months.
-The employer (or other coverage provider) subsidizes the remaining 65% of the individual’s premium, and is then reimbursed by the government through a tax credit.
+The purpose of ARRA’s COBRA subsidy is to allow eligible employees (and their dependents) who lose health coverage due to an involuntary termination of employment to continue their coverage under COBRA (or applicable state continuation laws) by paying a reduced premium (35% of their premium), for up to nine months.
+The employer (or another coverage provider) subsidizes the remaining 65% of the individual’s premium and is then reimbursed by the government through a tax credit.

 Key Benefits of the DOD Act.

 The DOD Act expands individuals’ COBRA subsidy benefits under ARRA by extending: (a) the time period under which individuals may qualify for the COBRA subsidy (the original December 31, 2009 deadline is extended to February 28, 2010); and (b) the duration of Assistance Eligible Individuals’ subsidized coverage (the maximum period of coverage is extended from nine months to fifteen months).

 Highlights of the new law include the following benefits.

 - Employees (and other qualified beneficiaries) who experience a COBRA qualifying event due to involuntary termination of employment during the period September 1, 2008-February 28, 2010 are eligible for the subsidy (provided they meet the other requirements necessary to be an Assistance Eligible Individual).